 Manley Chapel: Manley Chapel was completed in 2009.
-This building is the location for weekly Chapel services and other special events.
+This iconic building is the location for weekly Chapel services and other special events.
+It seats over 600.

 Media Center: The Learning/Media Center is located in the Sloan Center.
 The center provides audio-visual materials and equipment, and listening and viewing labs.
 The center schedules the use of audio-visual materials and equipment, prepares instructional aides, and provides duplicating services.